LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_Locust 3302_Challenge_Blackcat_CTF/Kypo_Locust 3302_Challenge_Blackcat_CTF.md

 **Question Task:**

 - The participants will act as a defender to find some cyber attack action evidence of the Black cat members.
-- As one attacker, found some information from some Blackcat's document that the IP address (172.18.1.5 ) is hosting some of their service.
+- As one attacker has found some information from some Blackcat's document that the IP address (172.18.1.5 ) is hosting some of their service.
 See if the acquired IP address 172.18.1.5 leads anywhere.

 #### Step 1: Get KYPO Environment SSH Access

-From the KYPO CTF challenge page, go to topic 2 – Get Access and click **Get SSH Config** as shown below:
+To access the KYPO environment, we need to use the KYPO ssh chain config file to ssh login the specific VM.
+From the KYPO CTF challenge page, go to topic 2 – Get Access and click **Get SSH Config** button as shown below:

 ![](img/s_05.png)